DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-04-setting-up-permissions-iteration-3.md

   }
 }) }}

-### Making it easier to see contextual information when setting up permissions
+### Making it easier to understand permissions when setting up permissions between organisations

 In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions-iteration-2) we added information about permissions on each page that contains permission checkboxes.

-Each permission is behind a collapsible Details panel drawing the user in multiple directions.
-It also means that when we add new permissions there will be more panels.
+Each permission type is collapsed inside a Details panel.
+This is a little messy and will get messier when new permissions are added.

-If we put all of the contextual information behind one panel Then it’ll be easier for users to either spot it or ignore it to focus on the task at hand
+If we put the information behind a single panel
+Then the user will have less to scan through

 {{ appFigure({
   image: {